Holistic Healing After Sexual Violence

 Millions of people have lived through sexual violence.
 Millions.
 So many have suffered and hurt and lived beneath this weight all alone.
 Alone, they have found their own ways to cope – sometimes the mechanisms are healing, sometimes they are harmful but they help us manage the unmanageable and to survive another day.
 These are my heroes, those whose recovery, against all odds, deserves our societal awe.
 Now imagine what those fiercely resilient souls could do, if first of all – they could access healing resources, and then, if the foundation of their healing attended to every aspect of their being.
 What would their lives look like if no part of them had to be left behind?
 No feeling buried under the rubble of shame.
 No part of the body whose miraculous sensation would have to be resisted, numbed or feared.
 No single memory whose image would need to be closed off indefinitely.
 No central aspect of our identity and the unique way it informs our both struggle and our capacity to overcome trauma would be left out of the conversation.
 Instead, what if the whole self was welcomed into a healing space – fully and without apology?
 What if we could shift the norm away from berating ourselves for not being “over it” and instead, praise ourselves for being willing to stay with these feelings, to stay with these sensations, to stay with the wounds – even when it feels like the absolute hardest thing to do?

-When we promote ways to mirror, and then to magnify, the resilience of those who have lived through trauma – the ones who have touched the bottom of an ocean of sorrow and whose buoyant hearts keep pulling them back up for air – this is when we can create sustainable change.
-This is how survivors learn to heal themselves from the inside out.
-This inbuilt capacity to heal – mending what has been hurt, rebalancing what is off-center, repairing where there is wreckage – has been taught to us repeatedly – by nature, by wildlife, by the cut that is already healing on our pulsing thumb.
-When these brave ones emerge, with their scars and their blazing hearts, like the phoenix rising from the ashes, they teach us how to embrace the beautiful vulnerability of our humanity.
-Survivors, and all people, can become skillful in a practice of attending to resilience, in the refusal to apologize for our continual vulnerability.
-It is the embrace of our vulnerability that makes our living worth the many losses we will inevitably incur.
+Promoting recovery practices that mirror and magnify the innate resilience of survivors, that center them in the pacing, planning and design of their own healing map, is a counterbalance the residue of sexual trauma.
+We are building a healing practice that has agency, sovereignty and intrinsic value built into its very foundation.
+Survivors who emerge with scars and blazing hearts, who continue to say yes to life in spite of so much harm – teach us how to coexist with the delicate truth of our vulnerability.
+Survivors, and all people, can become steady and skillful in the practice of attending to our own resilience and in the refusal to apologize for our continual vulnerability.
+It is perhaps the embrace of our vulnerability that makes our living worth the many losses we will inevitably incur.
 Our willingness to stay open to experience – despite everything that makes us want to close – is our greatest resource in recovery.
-It keeps us open and receptive to the beauty that is coming to us even in our darkest times.
-Vulnerability is the nectar that allows us to feel “alive to the depths of our souls”.
-It may offer the necessary surge of creativity and innovation that breathes new life into the larger “cosmos” of the anti-sexual violence movement.
+It keeps us open and receptive to the beauty that is still traveling toward us even as we navigate through some of our darkest times.
+Vulnerability is the nectar that allows us to feel, as D.H.
+Lawrence so succinctly describes, “alive to the depths of our souls”.
+Vulnerability may offer the necessary surge of creativity and innovation that breathes new life into the larger “cosmos” of the current incarnation of the anti-sexual violence movement.

 This can be our collective future, a movement and a model that holistically supports, empowers and sustains all aspects of us – bodies, minds and souls – survivors, advocates, and allies alike.
-Knowing that there is no such thing as one-size-fits-all when it comes to healing, we can begin collaboratively building a response system to meet the gorgeous diversity and nuance within our survivor community.
-If together; advocates, lawyers, doctors, and healers, educators, survivors, loved ones and our political leaders – together, we embrace this commitment to holistic healing after sexual violence, the possibilities for our individual, communal and societal transformation will have no limits.
-What are we waiting for?
+Knowing that there is no such thing as one-size-fits-all when it comes to healing, we can begin collaboratively building a trauma response system, which is in fact also both a trauma healing and a trauma prevention system, to meet the exquisite and dynamic diversity of needs, desires, vulnerabilities and strengths among our survivor community.
+If together; advocates, lawyers, doctors, healers, educators, survivors, beloveds, social and political leaders – together – we embrace this commitment to ensuring access to holistic healing after sexual violence, the possibilities for individuals, communities and society as a whole are endless.

 Holistic Healing After Sexual Violence was written by Molly Boeder Harris.
-Molly is the Founder and Executive Director of The Breathe Network, as well as a certified yoga instructor teaching private and group classes for the general public and for survivors of sexual violence.
-You can read about Molly’s work with trauma survivors in Portland, Oregon via the holistic practices of yoga and Somatic Experiencing by visiting her practitioner page.
+Molly is the Founder and Executive Director of The Breathe Network, a Somatic Experiencing Practitioner and an Experienced Registered Yoga Teacher and Trauma-Informed Yoga Trainer.
+You can read about Molly’s work with trauma survivors via the holistic practices of yoga and Somatic Experiencing by visiting her practitioner page.
 Learn about her consulting services, training offerings and public speaking by exploring her personal website.